jokermonn/permissions4m/README_EN.md

 						CALENDAR_CODE})
 	public class MainActivity extends AppcompatActivity

-annotations require two arraies;permission array requires the sync request authority;value array requires its corresponding result code;the order of elements in the array is linked with the order of request.
+annotations require two arraies; permission array requires the sync request authority; value array requires its corresponding result code;the order of elements in the array is linked with the order of request.

 2.let's begin sync permission request wit the following code:

 	Permissions4M.syncRequestPermissions(MainFragment.this);

-the request order is refered to the order of your authority,e.g: `Manifest.permission.BODY_SENSORS` -> `Manifest.permission.ACCESS_FINE_LOCATION` -> `Manifest.permission.READ_CALENDAR`。
+the request order is refered to the order of your authority, e.g: `Manifest.permission.BODY_SENSORS` -> `Manifest.permission.ACCESS_FINE_LOCATION` -> `Manifest.permission.READ_CALENDAR`。

 3.the following format is being used in the request callback function.（**split callbacks unsupported**）：